Rhododendron State Park

 Route 103A, Newbury

-Historic summer home of John Hay, secretary of state under presidents McKinley and Theodore Roosevelt; extensive gardens created by Hay’s son Clarence and Clarence’s wife, Alice, including a large hillside rock garden, walled gardens, perennial borders, and woodland gardens on 83 acres on lake Sunapee. $5-10.
+Historic summer home of John Hay, secretary of state under presidents McKinley and Theodore Roosevelt; extensive gardens created by Hay’s son Clarence and Clarence’s wife, Alice, including a large hillside rock garden, walled gardens, perennial borders, and woodland gardens on 83 acres on Lake Sunapee. $5-10.
 Main house and shop open weekends, spring and fall; Wednesday-Sunday in the summer.

-603-763-4789
+603-763-4789 ext.
+3

 www.thefells.org